 As a young network marketer with no leadership or sales experience, I didn’t realize how much time it takes for people to make mental shifts in thinking.Shifts in the mind happen over time.
 If you're in #sales, you must plant seeds in the mind of your #prospect, then apply water (info) and time for those seeds to grow.
 Click To Tweet

-Like it or not, everyone is selling everyone everyday.Like it or not, everyone is #selling everyone everyday.
-Click To Tweet
+Like it or not, everyone is selling everyone everyday.Like it or not, everyone is #selling everyone everyday. #sales #success Click To Tweet

 If this is how mental shifts occur in the workplace (where everybody is getting paid), how much more important is it when you’re trying to get people to accept an idea they may have apprehensions about.

-The fact remains though, if you want to get the right people on board, most of them will have to overcome some beliefs about the industry.
+The fact remains though, if you want to get the right people on board, many of them will have to overcome some false beliefs about the industry.

-So you plant seeds and then you follow up and water those seeds.
+So you plant seeds.
+Then you follow up and water those seeds.

-Over time, if you’re being professional, they’ll see that this industry can be done in a professional manner and their thinking will start to shift.
+Over time, if you’re being professional, people will start to see this industry can be done in a professional manner and their thinking will start to shift.